 - All non-profits missions are targeting a social ill or gap in our local community.
 There is a broader system and structural change that is needed.
 People continue to make low wages, get discriminated against, etc. so we need to come together cross-sector and look at big system change so ultimately all of our missions can be accomplished. (lots of applause)

-- We need an enzyme that is a catalyst for passion and power – invest in questions, not the positions.
-Find common interest and challenge assumptions that we are limited by resources and time.
+- We need an enzyme that is a catalyst for passion and power.
+Find common interest and challenge assumptions that we’re limited by resources and time.

 - In social service work, no one presents with one problem, e.g, an academic issue for a student might be also be a drug issue or a homelessness issue.
 No one agency can do it all – the only way to serve this client is to play nicely together.